juliangiuca/emailer/README.md

 # Emailer
 #### An email templating tool with millisecond resolution for tracking duration on email opens.

 Emailer works with a Node.JS app [Tracker](https://github.com/juliangiuca/tracker).
+This is primarily an Angular app that runs atop of Rails.
+Originally this began as a Sinatra app, so their might be some residual odd code as part of the growth of this app.

 Ever wanted to know how long someone was reading your emailer for?